 What Are Dental Fillings

 Do you know what happens during a dental filling procedure?
-When your dentist removes a small decayed part of the tooth, he then “fills” in the tooth cavity with a filling; a different type of material that is similar in looks and hardness to your original teeth.
+When your dentist removes a small decayed part of the tooth, he then “fills” in the tooth cavity with a filling; a different type of dental filling material that is similar in looks and hardness to your original teeth.

 Although most people think of children having a dental filling procedure done, cavities can affect almost anyone, in any age group.
 Adults who find they get cavities will find that changes to their oral hygiene routine usually result in fewer or no cavities.

 Why Fillings are Important

-When a dental cavity is caught early, it can easily be treated.
+When a tooth cavity is caught early, it can easily be treated.
 However, cavities that are left alone will continue to grow without stopping.
 They don’t just destroy the tooth enamel.
 Untreated cavities will eventually reach the soft “root” of the tooth.
 When this happens, you will require a much more involved type of procedure called a root canal.

 A dental filling procedure helps to prevent the need for a root canal and preserves more of your natural tooth structure.
-The qualified dentists here at Country Dental in Cambridge, Fergus and Toronto can fix your cavity with a dental filling to help prevent the possibility of a root canal in the future.
+The qualified dentists here at Country Dental in Cambridge, Fergus and Toronto can fix your tooth cavity with a dental filling to help prevent the possibility of a root canal in the future.

 What Happens During a Dental Filling

 A dental filling is a four-step process that is quick and virtually painless.

 - Your dentist will first need to diagnose the cavity.
 This is generally done through x-rays and a physical dental exam.
-Once the size and exact location of the cavity is found, the dentist will discuss the best way to treat the decay.
+Once the size and exact location of the tooth cavity is found, the dentist will discuss the best way to treat the decay.

 - Before the dental filling procedure can begin, the dentist will prepare the tooth by first removing any deteriorating parts of the tooth with a dental drill.
-The dentist then shapes the tooth for the application of the dental filling material.
+The dentist then shapes the tooth for the application of the material.
 It’s important to prepare the tooth to ensure that a strong bond is made between the tooth and the filling so the repair will last for many years.